UW Medicine responds to high court decision on abortion

 UW Medicine supports access to abortion services for all patients who need them.
 UW Medicine’s mission is to improve the health of the public.
 As a part of this mission, we have always supported — and continue to support — the principle that everyone should have full access to the healthcare services they need, including reproductive medicine.
 We also believe that all medical decisions, including the decision to have an abortion, should be a decision made by a pregnant individual with the support of their clinician.
 As a learning organization committed to training the next generation of clinicians, we believe that our resident and fellow trainees should have experience in all aspects of reproductive health, including family planning, contraception, and abortion.
 See this May 10, 2022, letter to the UW Medicine community.

 Yes.
-The Supreme Court of the United States just issued its opinion in the case of Dobbs vs. Jackson Women’s Health Organization, which has overturned decades of precedent recognizing a constitutional right to privacy protecting abortion care from state and federal regulation under most circumstances.
+In June 2022, the United States Supreme Court issued its opinion in the case of Dobbs v.
+Jackson Women’s Health Organization, which overturned a half-century of precedent that recognized a federal constitutional right to privacy protecting abortion care from state and federal regulation under most circumstances.

-Prior to the recent Supreme Court decision, what was the state of U.S. law regarding access to abortions?
+Prior to the Supreme Court's Dobbs decision, what was the state of U.S. law regarding access to abortions?

-Prior to this decision, U.S. Supreme Court precedent — based primarily on the cases Roe vs. Wade, Planned Parenthood vs. Casey, and Doe vs. Bolton — prohibited states from banning abortions prior to the viability of a living fetus.
-For simplicity, we refer to this line of precedent as Roe vs. Wade.
+Prior to this decision, U.S. Supreme Court precedent — based primarily on the cases Roe v.
+Wade, Planned Parenthood v.
+Casey, and Doe v.
+Bolton — prohibited states from banning abortions prior to the viability of a living fetus.
+For simplicity, we refer to this line of precedent as Roe v.
+Wade.

 Does the Supreme Court opinion in Dobbs affect Washington’s laws protecting abortion rights?

-No. Washington law protects a pregnant individual’s right to an abortion in Washington, and the issues decided in Dobbs do not change that.
+No. Washington law protects a pregnant individual’s right to an abortion in Washington, and the federal constitutional issues decided in Dobbs do not change those rights.

-Does the Supreme Court opinion in Dobbs affect how UW Medicine provides abortion care to residents of other states?
+Does the Supreme Court opinion in Dobbs affect how UW Medicine provides abortion care to individuals in other states?

 We are working with a team of attorneys from the state Attorney General’s Office to understand the full impact of the Dobbs decision on abortion rights and access to abortion care for individuals in other states, including how states begin to implement laws that restrict abortion access.
 Some impacts are discussed below.
 We will continue to update this FAQ as we know more.